 Our BS, MS, and PhD programs in chemical engineering are designed to insure that our graduates are prepared to succeed in the career of their choice whether it involves industrial practice, research, or continuing education toward an advanced professional degree.
 The chemical engineering undergraduate degree program is accredited by the Engineering Accreditation Commission of ABET.
 Graduate programs are accredited by SACS.

 Program Educational Objectives

-- Graduates of the UT Knoxville chemical engineering program will continue their professional growth through lifelong learning.
+- Graduates of the UT chemical engineering program will continue their professional growth through lifelong learning.

-Students of the UTK Chemical Engineering program are able to demonstrate the following student outcomes:
+Graduates of UT’s Bachelor of Science in Chemical Engineering program demonstrate the following student outcomes: